coders51/blog/src/content/blog/rabbit-streams.md

 Kafka is still a little bit faster though in throughput, so if you really are challenging the boundaries of Kafka maybe it's better if you keep using that.

 ## Performances and benchmarking
 Now, the RabbitMQ site tells us this.
-But we want to double check and I've run the test on my machine.
+But we want to double check and I've run the test on my machine, which is a three years old laptop with a bunch of crap running on.
 Here's what I've found

 ### Stream plugin
+==WIP==

 ### Stream native
+==WIP==

 ### Now, let's compare it to Kafka, same machine
+==WIP==

 ## What is your use case?
+Now, you might be asking yourself: alright, what is all of this good for anyways?
+Here are some ideas.

 ### Event Sourcing
+If you are looking to do some EventSourcing, a RabbitMQ stream might be a low hanging fruit for an event store.
+Some more specific products, free or otherwise, are available but I find that what a stream offers is more than enough to cover most cases.

+### Log aggregation
+Do you need a single place where every log produced by your stack eventually ends up in?
+A stream again might be the solution you are looking for.

-### Logs
+### Data pipeline
+Maybe you have in place a multi-step procedure to transform data, and would like to connect each step to the next - this is also an issue in which RabbitMQ streams shine.